zita-ch/bipedal-robot-learning-collection/README.md

 + This repo is a collection for high-quality robotics papers, with specialization on **bipedal locomotion** and **reinforcement learning** with **real robot experiments**.
 I hope this can do a service for easy writing of literature review in papers.

 + I separate the papers into the different categories: `Balance`, `Adaptation`, `Skillful`, `Human2Humanoid`.
 Welcome to contribute by nominating new papers in Issues.
-Last update: Jan 12 2025.
+Last update: June 21 2025.

 + For all relevant papers before CoRL 2024, there is a complete list in branch `archive/beforeCoRL2024`.
 Due to the explosive increase in the number of papers, I am not maintaining a full list of all the papers.